ahmadxgani/oishi_hotel/note.md

     -   preview photo on file

 -   add an ability to delete and add photo on the edit page
--   add detail room page contain related information about room
+-   add detail room page contain related information about room [done]
     -   display as card
-    -   add [overlay](https://imagekit.io/blog/css-image-overlay/) container for handle preview images [Feature cancelled]
+    -   add [overlay](https://imagekit.io/blog/css-image-overlay/) container for handle preview images [Feature cancelled, use carousel instead]
         -   like traveloka does, [codepen reference](https://codepen.io/phillipharding/pen/QQGxWq)
 -   clear unused menu in sidebar [done]
 -   pagination and search room's table